Table of Contents

 Unfortunately, too many people fail to effectively recognize their symptoms.
 In other cases, people simply think there is no escape from the issues he or she is struggling to overcome.

-Treatment for most types of PTSD often requires a combination of medications, such as antidepressants, and talk-therapy approaches.
+Treatment for different types of PTSD often requires a combination of medications, such as antidepressants, and talk-therapy approaches.
 Psychotherapy can include individual counseling, group therapy, and family counseling.

 Other Therapies for Treating Many Types of PTSD include: